-My German Shepherd Dog Beginnings: As I stated in the first part of this page, what I knew of the German Shepherd Dog was of the American show dogs.
+My German Shepherd Dog Beginnings: As I stated above, what I knew of the German Shepherd Dog was of the American show dogs.
 I at that time really had no use for such a dog as they served no purpose in life but to trot around a ring one or two times??!
 My first introduction to the European German Shepherd was at the West Virginia Canine College in Buchannon WV.
 Wayne had brought back 10 or so German Imports when the class started.
 These were not the German Shepherd Dogs that I was familiar with!!
-Some of these dogs were most impressive "some work and some German show" and they had a very strong presence about them.
+Some of these dogs were most impressive "some work and some German show" many had a very strong presence about them.
 They were strong, masculine and a few were even intimidating.
-Once we started working these dogs I knew I was hooked.
-I just kept thinking what a sturdy bunch of dogs, these German Bloodlines.
+Once we started working these dogs I knew I was hooked, I just kept thinking what a sturdy bunch of dogs these German Bloodlines.
 I brought my first German Bloodline German Shepherd home after I graduated the Canine Collage in 1994.

 Why Represent the Working Bloodlines not the Show: I had to ask myself what the German Shepherd is and what it is supposed to be.
 The origins of the breed are for tending and protecting, naturally and genetically.
 They should be able to work all day, with endless drive for the work and the energy and stamina to perform.
 The showlines no longer represent the original characteristics of the breed in my opinion.
 They lack temperament, hardness, drives for the work and overall the characteristics that make the German Shepherd Dog the greatest dog.